Brief Description of the Tax Model

-Beginning in 2015, TPC includes federal excise taxes in its distribution tables.
-We include all federal excise taxes, the largest of which are those assessed on motor fuels, alcohol, tobacco, air transportation, certain health insurance providers and prescription drug manufacturers, and, effective in 2020, certain high-cost employer-sponsored health insurance plans (the so-called “Cadillac tax”).[ix]
-We also include the excise taxes on individuals without essential health insurance coverage (“individual mandate”) and employers that fail to meet minimum essential coverage (“employer mandate”) associated with the Affordable Care Act.
+Since 2015, TPC has included federal excise taxes in its distribution tables.
+We include all federal excise taxes, the largest of which are those assessed on motor fuels, alcohol, tobacco, air transportation, and prescription drug manufacturers.
+We also include the excise tax on employers that fail to meet minimum essential coverage (“employer mandate”) associated with the ACA.

-We rely on CBO for our projections of baseline excise tax revenues and assume excise taxes are borne by individuals following the methodology of Toder, Nunns, and Rosenberg (2011).
-That is, we assume excise taxes lower real incomes in proportion to each tax unit’s share of labor income plus the portion of capital income that exceeds the normal rate of return.
+We rely on CBO for our projections of baseline excise tax revenues and assume excise taxes are borne by individuals based on their incomes and relative consumption patterns.[xviii]
+We assume excise taxes lower real incomes in proportion to each tax unit’s share of burdened income sources.
+Burdened income sources include labor income, the portion of capital income that exceeds the normal rate of return, and wage-indexed cash transfer payments.
 In addition, we assume that excise taxes paid or passed through to the retail level change the relative prices consumers face (i.e., raise the cost of taxed goods and services relative to others).
-We assign this burden to tax units based on our consumption imputations from the CEX.
-The exception to this methodology is that we estimate three of the health insurance related excise taxes—the individual mandate, employer mandate, and the tax on high-cost employer plans—using the TPC model’s health module.
-We assume the burden of these taxes is borne by the individual and/or employee.
+We assign this latter burden to tax units based on our consumption imputations from the CEX.
+The exception to this methodology is that we assume the burden of the employer mandate falls exclusively on employees of firms offering inadequate health insurance coverage.

 F. Income Classifier